-The mint julep is not a cocktail in the ordinary sense.
-It is more on the order of a shot or shooter.
-A mint julep should be made quickly, served immediately and consumed promptly, before the ice starts to melt and turn the drink all watery.
+A mint julep should be made quickly, served immediately and consumed promptly, before the ice starts to melt and make the drink too watery.

 The julep is at its peak of flavor the instant it is completed and every moment that passes thereafter diminishes its quality.
 There should be just enough liquid in the glass for one or two good swallows.